lsgs/redcap-extended-randomisation2/README.md

 * Batch randomization (Development status): select multiple records to randomise sequentially in a batch (e.g. for simulations or cluster randomisation)
 * Specify a seed for random number generation (for reproducibility)
-* *Admin only* Batch randomization (Production status): select multiple records to randomise sequentially in a batch e.g. for cluster randomized trials
+* *Admin must enable* Batch randomization (Production status): select multiple records to randomise sequentially in a batch e.g. for cluster randomized trials

 ## Configuration: External Module Settings
 ### Recipient for error alert email (optional)